 Open topic with navigation

-To display the OctaneRender™ Viewport, go to the ‘Setting tab and click the Open Viewport button.
-This will open a new window and start rendering the current scene in that window.
+To display the OctaneRender™ Viewport, click the Open Viewport button in the main plugin Setup window.
+This will open a new window, load the scene geometry into Octane, and start rendering the scene in the Viewport.

-Whilst rendering the scene in the Viewport, you can move the Poser camera around, and this will be immediately reflected in the Viewport.
+Whilst rendering the scene in the Viewport, you can move the Revit camera around, and this will be immediately reflected in the Viewport.

 Open topic with navigation